SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 against the corresponding experimental limits.
-For instance, as shown in the :ref:`scheme above <elementscheme>`, only the masses and the widths of the BSM states and the quantum numbers (color and electric charge) of the last BSM state are used, while other properties, such as their spins are ignored (all quantum numbers are, however, stored for book-keeping).
+For instance, as shown in the :ref:`scheme above <elementscheme>`, only the masses and the widths of the BSM states and the quantum numbers (color and electric charge) of the last BSM state are used, while other properties, such as their spins are ignored (all properties are, however, stored for book-keeping).

 Below we describe in more detail the element properties and their implementation in SModelS.